H0R5E/data-only-greater/_posts/2015-04-03-unofficial_launch_party.md

 So what are we celebrating?
-Well dataonlygreater is the new conduit for me, Mathew Topper, (find out more [about me here]({{ site.baseurl }}/about)) to express my most geeky thoughts (both personal and proffesional) and share some of the stuff I have been working on, in some ways for the greater good, i.e. open source code.
+Well dataonlygreater is the new conduit for me, Mathew Topper, (find out more [about me here]({{ site.baseurl }}/about)) to express my most geeky thoughts (both personal and professional) and share some of the stuff I have been working on, in some ways for the greater good, i.e. open source code.

 Currently, the content here is mostly a collection of other work that was